DaveEveritt/DaveEveritt/README.md

 # What I've been working on

-…alhough this doesn't always acurately reflect the proportion of languages, here's a rougn idea:
+…this doesn't always acurately reflect the proportion of languages, but here's a rough idea:

 <!--START_SECTION:waka-->
 ```text